Benfotiamine

 Benfotiamine (rINN, or S-benzoylthiamine O-monophosphate) is a synthetic, fat-soluble, S-acyl derivative of thiamine (vitamin B1) that is approved in some countries as a medication or dietary supplement to treat diabetic sensorimotor polyneuropathy.
-Benfotiamine was developed in late 1950s in Japan.
+Benfotiamine was developed in the late 1950s in Japan.

 Uses

 Benfotiamine is primarily marketed as an over-the-counter drug to treat diabetic polyneuropathy.
 A 2021 review described two clinical trials with positive results for diabetic polyneuropathy and concluded that more research is needed.

 As of 2017, benfotiamine was marketed as a pharmaceutical drug in many countries under the following brand names: Benalgis, Benfogamma, Benforce, Benfotiamina, Biotamin, Biotowa, Milgamma, and Vilotram.
 It was also marketed in some jurisdictions as a combination drug with cyanocobalamin as Milgamma, in combination with pyridoxine as Milgamma, in combination with metformin as Benforce-M, and with thiamine as Vitafos.

 Adverse effects

 There is little published data on adverse effects.
 In one study of a combination of benfotiamine, pyridoxine, and cyanocobalamin, around 8% of people taking the drug experienced nausea, dizziness, stomach ache and weight gain.